spm/spm-docs/docs/tutorials/fmri_preprocessing/slice_timing.md

         In SPM, you can change this parameter in `Reference slice`/`refslice`.
 If you want to choose the first acquired slice as a reference slice, you need to use the slice spatial number as reference slice.
 For example, with a slice order sequential descending `4 3 2 1`, to set the first temporal slice as the reference slice, you need to set the reference slice to 4.
 If instead of slice order you use slice timing in seconds (e.g. `2.0 1.0 0.0 1.5 0.5`), then you need to also specify the reference slice in seconds (e.g. to set the first slice as the reference, use `0`).

         You can also choose to use another reference slice.
-Although setting the reference slice to the first is the easiest and the most common, another common reference is to use the middle slice for more precision with sequential slice orders.
-Using the middle slice theoretically guarantees that we minimize the amount of temporal interpolation error because the maximum interpolation will be of TR/2 (in negative and positive shifts).
+Although setting the reference slice to the first is the easiest and the most common, another common reference is to use the middle slice.
+This allows for more precision with sequential slice orders.
+Using the middle slice theoretically guarantees that we minimise the amount of temporal interpolation error because the maximum interpolation will be of TR/2 (in negative and positive shifts).
 Also, since we assume we are in a sequential slice order, the middle slice in time is also the middle slice in space, thus we also minimise the spatial interpolation error and push the accumulating errors to the top and bottom slices, where there is usually less tissues of interest.

         It is important to note that whatever reference slice you use, you should check that the `Microtime onset`/`fMRI_T0` in the first-level model specification corresponds to your `Reference slice`/`refslice` of the slice timing module to ensure that your onsets during the statistical test are shifted appropriately.
 Note that by default, the microtime onset is set to `8` over `16` in SPM12, which corresponds to a middle reference slice, thus if you use the first temporal slice as the reference slice, you should change the `Microtime onset` to `1`.

-        In any case, one must ensure that the slice timing correction reference slice is the same as the first-level model `Microtime onset`.
+        In any case, it's important to ensure that the slice timing correction reference slice is the same as the first-level model `Microtime onset`.
 To make it easier, you can change the `Microtime resolution` to the number of slices there are in each volume, so that the number of bins in the statistical model will be the same as the number of slices used for slice timing correction, hence the microtime onset will correspond to the slice position in time.

         Note that the `Microtime onset` should be set in the temporal convention (the number is the slice position in time) and scaled to the microtime resolution, whereas the `Reference slice` is in the spatial convention (the number is the slice position in space).